 Goodlaxson v.
 Baltimore

-Baltimore’s own data demonstrate that there are systemic barriers to the accessibility of the City’s pedestrian right-of-way.
-In 2019, the City conducted a multi-phase evaluation of its curb ramps.
-Only approximately 1.3% of the 37,806 surveyed curb ramps were determined to comply with the ADA.
-Although the focus of the 2019 survey was on curb ramps, notes from that survey document widespread problems with sidewalks, including sidewalks that were damaged or too narrow, which can make them unusable by people who use wheelchairs, scooters, and other mobility aids, so that people with mobility disabilities have to travel in the street with cars.
+Baltimore’s own data shows that there are systemic barriers to the accessibility of the City’s pedestrian right-of-way.
+In 2019, a multi-phase evaluation of its curb ramps showed that only approximately 1.3% of the 37,806 surveyed curb ramps comply with the ADA.
+Although the focus of the 2019 survey was on curb ramps, notes from that survey document widespread problems with sidewalks, including sidewalks that were damaged or too narrow, which can make them unusable by people who use wheelchairs, scooters, and other mobility aids, so that people with mobility disabilities are forced to travel in the street with cars.

 Case Files